nomnivore/create-ts-init/README.md

 # create-ts-init

-create-ts-init (name pending) is a simple and opinionated boilerplate generator for TypeScript projects.
+`create-ts-init` is a simple and opinionated boilerplate generator for TypeScript projects.
 Spend less time configuring and more time developing with this CLI tool.

 ## Installation

-You can install create-ts-init globally using `npm`:
+You can install `create-ts-init` globally using `npm`:

 ```bash
 npm install -g create-ts-init